top of page

 Shawna Selline was enchanted by the harp and began playing at age eleven.
 Following several years as a street musician, she traveled to Ireland to study traditional music with the famed Comhaltas Ceoltóirí Éireann music school.
 At age eighteen she won the All-Ireland championship, returned to tour the U.S. twice, published a book of compositions, an instructional guide and even played on a Joan Baez album.
 While raising her three children, she continued Celtic and classical harp, playing for countless events, teaching and recording.
 For over fifteen years, Shawna has provided harp therapy for Kaiser, the VA and other institutions.
 In 2016, Shawna was delighted to travel to Chicago as a guest artist with the Chieftains.
 Shawna promotes the Irish harp tradition and with this beloved group, performs for soundtracks, concerts and fairs.

-We are proud to announce: Two time Grammy Award winning percussionist Forrest Robinson brings his rhythmic savvy and enthusiasm for Renaissance fairs, history and songs of old, to the Storywrens!
+Two time Grammy Award winning percussionist Forrest Robinson brings his rhythmic savvy and enthusiasm for Renaissance fairs, history and songs of old, to the Storywrens!
 When his extensive touring and busy schedule allow, he joins us for our musical journeys through time!

 Raised in Michigan, Megan Doyle became enamored with the piano at age five and begged her parents to let her get lessons.
 Her study of classical piano led her to explore all manner of instruments (she never met an instrument she didn't like!), including voice.
 A move to California found Megan performing at Renaissance Faires and other cultural events, deepening her love for traditional folk music, songs, and ballads of the British Isles.
 Many of her performance songs appear on her album "Nightingale in the Trees."
 Megan also plays saxophone, flute, trumpet, bassoon, oboe, clarinet, tin whistle, bass guitar, hammered dulcimer, mountain dulcimer, autoharp, didgeridoo, kalimba, hurdy-gurdy, and nyckelharpa, a collection of instruments that takes some time to get through the spell-checker.